evapachetti/3d_vit_ensemble/README.md

 ## Usage

 ### 1. Train baseline ViTs on the whole dataset or using CV/bootstrapping techniques
+Train all the baseline ViTs following a CV approach:
 ```
 python train_baseline_cv.py
 ```
+Train all the baseline ViTs following a bootstrapping approach:
 ```
 python train_baseline_bootstrap.py
 ```